-LAST TRAIN HOME is an American story about cultural identity and family history set during the nineteenth century at a time when America received an enormous influx of immigrants, and a quarter of a million children were sent west from East Coast cities to America’s heartland by orphan train.
-The story highlights a little-known but historically significant moment in our country’s past by tracing the individual journeys of two children, Johnny and Sophia, bringing about the distinction between the ‘placing out’ of these children to find families and homes.
+The narrative highlights a little known, but historically significant moment in our country’s past by tracing the individual journeys of two children, Johnny and Sophia, bringing about the distinction between the “placing out” of these children to find families and homes.
 History, culture, and geography celebrate the survival of these children, by weaving individual stories into triumph over tribulation building strength of mind and character into an incredible reserve.

 and author Renée Wendinger

-Renée Wendinger has written a thoughtful and moving fictional story based on the real life stories of Johnny and Sophia, both orphaned in the early 1900s under heart-wrenchingly difficult circumstances.
+Renée Wendinger has written a thoughtful and moving novella based on the real life stories of Johnny and Sophia, both orphaned in the early 1900s under heart-wrenchingly difficult circumstances.
 I was struck by the similarities between the characters in Last Train Home and my grandmother’s creation, Anne of Green Gables, and the will to live a positive and productive life.
 The author is clearly a gifted writer.

 Kate Macdonald Butler

 Heirs of L.M.
 Montgomery Inc.

 History at its most capacious, authoritative research, beautifully written, and panoramic and in viewpoint about the people who “made history” aboard the orphan trains of New York.
 Renée Wendinger tells a tale of how one event in a life can change everything.
 This is a story about a moving time in our nation’s history when hope and faith held us all strongly together.
 A great novel for lovers of historical fiction.

-novelist of Nicki and Thanks to Nicki (American Girl Books.)
+Novelist of Nicki and Thanks to Nicki (American Girl Books) and